ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/retrieve.rst

 Retrieve a Single Tag
 ^^^^^^^^^^^^^^^^^^^^^

-To retrieve a specific Tag, use a query in the following format:
+Send a request in the following format to retrieve data for a specific Tag:

 .. code::

     GET /v3/tags/{tagId}

-For example, the following query will return information about the Tag with ID 2:
+For example, the following request will retrieve data for the Tag whose ID is 2:

 .. code::